 The European Beer Pledge

-Launched in the European Parliament in 2012, the European Beer Pledge is a voluntary initiative by brewers across Europe to support EU Member States in reducing alcohol related harm.
+The European Beer Pledge is a voluntary initiative by Europe’s brewers to support EU Member States in reducing alcohol-related harm.

 It committed Europe’s brewers to taking concerted and measurable action under three pillars of activity:

 - Pillar 1: Increase consumer knowledge of beer and its responsible consumption